Concept’s guide to the Public Sector Decarbonisation Scheme & Low Carbon Skills Fund

 Key dates and deadlines

-The PSDS scheme opened for applications on 30 September 2020, and the closing date depends on the type of organisation.
+The PSDS scheme opened for applications on 30 September 2020, and the closing date for all eligible bodies is 11th January 2021.

 What is the maximum amount we can apply for under the PSDS?